yauwa936/yauwa936/README.md

 - 👋 Hi, I’m Alvin Yau
 - 👀 I’m interested in blockchain, Solidity, cryptocurrency.
 - 🌱 I’m currently learning Solidity, Python, SQL.
+Potentially Rust in the near future.
 - 💞️ I’m looking to collaborate on smart contracts or anything.
 - 📫 Reach me on LinkedIn.